limyunkai19/java-card-game/README.md

 # Java Card Game
 A GUI card game implemented in Java.
-My assignment in UCCD2044 Object-Oriented Programming Practics.
+My assignment in UCCD2044 Object-Oriented Programming Practices.

 # Game Rules
 The game rules are specified in [requirement.pdf](requirement.pdf).